Ballistix

-Ballistix is a video game created by Martin Edmondson for the Amiga and Atari ST and published by Psyclapse in 1989.
+Ballistix is a sports video game created by Martin Edmondson for the Amiga and Atari ST and published by Psyclapse in 1989.
 It was also converted to a number of other home computers in the same year and the PC Engine/TurboGrafx-16 console in 1991.
-It is a fictional futuristic sport involving directing a puck to a goal by shooting small balls at it.
+It is a fictional futuristic sport about directing a puck to a goal by shooting small balls at it.

 Gameplay

 The game is a unique futuristic sport which has been compared variously to pinball, the board game Crossfire and shove ha'penny.
 The player controls a cursor that can fire a stream of small balls.
 These are used to direct a puck across a court to score a goal.
 In the two-player game, this is hindered by an opponent, aiming for the opposite goal.
 In the single-player game, a form of gravity is the opposition.

 The game starts with a simple court but it gets progressively more difficult with added obstacles, simple mazes and bonus items.
 There are 130 courts in total (64 on the C64, 30 on the BBC/Electron).
 A court is completed when either player scores three goals.
 If the computer wins in the single-player game, that is game over although the game can be restarted from the same court.
 Goals can score a range of points depending on how far out they are scored from.

 The display is an overhead view showing a small section of the court that scrolls to follow the puck.